-· Smart Glasses · 5 min read
+· Smart Glasses · 18 min read

-Smart Glasses Travel Kit Checklist
+Smart Glasses Travel Kit Checklist: Case, Cloth, Cable

 If the kit becomes too bulky, you will stop using it.
 If it is too minimal, you may end up with scratched lenses, missing cables, dead batteries, or uncomfortable fit during the trip.